 This is a similar process to what we’ve already implemented across campus with the addition of the Cintas bins.
 We now have a system that should offer everyone an opportunity to dispose of their papers in a safe and environmentally friendly way.

 Because of this new system, only non-paper products should be placed in regular garbage bins.
 Custodians will no longer empty garbage bins if they contain paper.

 The university will pay $18 any time a bin on campus is emptied.
-Facilities will cover the Cintas fees, but offices are encouraged to consider shredding or campus recycling if available, Binkley said.
+Facilities will cover the Cintas fees, but offices are encouraged to consider shredding or campus recycling if available.

 Anything collected in regular garbage bins is placed in dumpsters and transported to the county landfill.
-Facilities personnel are also developing a program to collect cans and bottles for recycling in the near future.
+Facilities personnel are also developing a program to collect cans and bottles for recycling.